MaineINBRE/maineinbre.github.io/about.md

 Maine INBRE members also include Bates College, Bowdoin College, Colby College, College of the Atlantic, The Jackson Laboratory, Southern Maine Community College, the University of Maine, and the Universities of Maine at Farmington, Fort Kent, Machias, and Presque Isle.

 The purpose of this website is to provide bioinformatics and biostatistics training materials to interested students, researchers, and affiliates within the INBRE network.
 It is maintained by [Kyle Scot Shank](https://kylescotshank.github.io), the Bioinformatics Training Specialist at the MDI Biological Laboratory.
+Any and all comments or additions are welcome!
+Simply fork the repository and push updates as desired.